-This conformity determination will assess whether the transportation plan and TIP conform to the 2012 8-hour ozone RFP SIP budgets.
+This conformity determination will assess whether the transportation plan and TIP conform to the 2023 8-hour ozone motor vehicle emissions SIP budgets.

 Emissions Budgets:

 The Baltimore region will perform conformity testing using the following budgets deemed adequate or approved by EPA.
 Conformity testing will be performed in accordance with the Transportation Conformity Rule.